Kraymer/F-dotfiles/README.md

 Rings true?
 Then, unless you re part of the Greyjoy<sup>1</sup> family, you should read this [article](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) that present it briefly.

-<sup>1</sup> Obviously, not my intended audience.
+<sup>1</sup> not the intended audience, obviously.
 Reminder: *"[We do not stow"](https://scifi.stackexchange.com/questions/4222/what-does-house-greyjoys-motto-we-do-not-sow-mean)* -- House Greyjoy's motto

 _dotfiles
 ---------